GriceTurrble/griceturrble/README.md

 ## ⚙ Working with...

-- Python-based microservices communicating via JSON-RPC
-- Django (models, migrations, APIs in DRF, all of it)
+- FastAPI
+- Pandas
+- Polars
 - Docker
 - SQL, with a preference for PostgreSQL
 - [HTMX] and [Hyperscript]
+- GitHub Actions

 ## 🛠 Familiar with (though no expert in)...

+- Django (models, migrations, APIs in DRF, all of it)
 - Django REST Framework
 - Flask
 - JavaScript
-- GitHub Actions

 ## Learning

 - _All of the above; it never stops!_
-- FastAPI
+- Helm charts
-- Ansible
+- Kubernetes
-- Jenkins
+- C#

 ## Other stuff